EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 We use both `dict` and `list` data types to output CSVs as a form of a more universally accepted file format for data transmissions outside of the Python environment.

-Another popular choice of such format would be JSON (JavaScript Object Notation), which its `object` data type loosely correspond to Python `dict`, and its `array` data type loosely correspond to Python `list`:
+Another popular choice of such format would be JSON (JavaScript Object Notation), in which its `object` data type loosely correspond to Python `dict`, and its `array` data type loosely correspond to Python `list`:

 ```python
 '''norse_dict.py'''